Jindřich Waldes: Life

+Nazi-era

-On 1 September 1939 Waldes was imprisoned by Gestapo after the Third Reich occupation of Czechoslovakia and kept in concentration camps Dachau and Buchenwald, arriving in Dachau on September 10, 1939 and transferred to Buchenwald on September 26 of the same year.
-In 1941 his family, who were sent to USA by Waldes before the war (he decided to remain in Prague as a Czech patriot) paid the Nazi authorities 8 million Czech crowns (about 1 Million Reichsmarks or $250,000 US) ransom.
+After Hitler invaded in 1939, the Waldes, who were Jewish, lost everything.
+On 1 September 1939 Waldes was imprisoned by Gestapo after the Third Reich occupation of Czechoslovakia and kept in concentration camps Dachau and Buchenwald, arriving in Dachau on 10 September 1939, and transferred to Buchenwald on September 26 of the same year.
+In 1941 his family, who were sent to the United States by Waldes before the war (he decided to remain in Prague as a Czech patriot) paid the Nazi authorities 8 million Czech crowns (about 1 Million Reichsmarks or $250,000 US) ransom.
 In Buchenwald he suffered a diabetic attack, and was in the prison hospital from 11 April 1940 until his release on 2 June 1941.
 The Gestapo then transported Waldes by plane to Lisbon, Portugal, where he boarded a United States-bound ship.
-However, Waldes did not survive the journey to the USA and died under suspicious circumstances on the ship which stopped at Havana, Cuba in May 1941.
+However, Waldes did not survive the journey to the United States and died under suspicious circumstances on the ship which stopped at Havana, Cuba in May 1941.

 "He [Waldes] arrived on a Portuguese ship in Cuba.
 In the moment that he stepped onto solid ground, he broke down and died."

-According to witness testimony during a case in the US in the late 1950s, Waldes actually died in a hospital in Havana.
+According to Aufbau Magazine, Waldes died in a hospital in Havana.
 He was cremated at a memorial attended by several hundred people on 15 July 1941 at Fresh Pond, Maspeth, in New York.

+Other reports say that Jindřich and his family perished in the Buchenwald concentration camp.

+Art collection

 Waldes was also a passionate art collector of contemporary Czech art.
 In 1918 in Prague he founded Waldes Museum for his collection of buttons which had over 70 thousand items.
 The collection was transferred after the World War II to Museum of Decorative Arts in Prague.
 Apart from buttons he collected works of Czech painters especially František Kupka's paintings.
 They became friends in 1919 and remained so until 1938.
 Waldes supported Kupka throughout his career by buying his canvases.
 Part of Jindřich Waldes' collection held by the National Gallery in Prague had been returned to his descendants living in the United States.

+Restitution of looted property

+After the war the factory was not restituted to the family, but instead taken by the state.

+In 1999 it was announced that much of the stolen art collection would be restituted.

 In 2007 the Prague City Court rendered the decision to return fifty percent of the Czech Koh-i-Noor holdings to the Waldes family heirs.
 However, in 2010 the Constitutional Court in Brno reversed the decision, stating that the Beneš decrees of 1945 handed the property to the Czech state, not the Communist seizures in 1948.